 A common question that people have related to teaching English abroad is the following:

 “I’m just supposed to play listening tracks for my students, but they can’t understand them.
-How can I help them?”
+How can I help them?
+Should I just skip them and not worry too much about it?”

 Strive for Twice!
 Or, Avoid

-First of all, this is a really annoying problem and I wish you luck.
-If you can avoid using them, this is the best option.
-Of course this isn’t always possible, especially if you have a co-teacher that insists on using them.
+Of course skipping it isn’t always possible, especially if you have a co-teacher that insists on using them.
 As a general rule, listening twice is a good rule of thumb.
 If the students only need once, it’s too easy.
 If they need three times, it’s too difficult.
-Strive for twice!
+Strive for twice so keep this in mind if you have a choice in which ones to listen to, and which ones to avoid!

 Can’t Avoid?
 Don’t Give Up